MirAb-77/Asian-Food-Classify-Recommendar/README.md

-## 📌 **Smart Recipe Finder** 🍽️✨
+## 📌 **QuickBite** 🍽️✨
 *Your AI-powered assistant for discovering delicious recipes in seconds!*

 ![ce5e1f753185b68112966aca600de7f3](https://github.com/user-attachments/assets/5e8ca038-9143-4298-94f3-95775d9e68f2)

 ###  **About the Project**
-The **Smart Recipe Finder** is an intuitive, AI-powered web application designed to help food lovers find the perfect recipe based on **ingredients, prep time, cook time, cuisine, diet, and course preference**.
+The **QuickBite** is an intuitive, AI-powered web application designed to help food lovers find the perfect recipe based on **ingredients, prep time, cook time, cuisine, diet, and course preference**.
 Whether you're short on time or craving something specific, this app ensures you get the best recipes with ease! 🌍🍲

 ---